andipro123/mHTTP-Server/README.md

 6. -cg Test the Conditional GET method
 7. -m Test a combination of the 5 methods
 8. -e Test with a malformed request
-8. --go-crazy Simulate a parallel combination of multiple methods
+8. --gocrazy Simulate a parallel combination of multiple methods
 ```

 #### To run tests for cookies: